 Laura DeNardis joined CIGI as a senior fellow in March 2013.
-A foremost expert in her field, she contributes to CIGI's Internet governance research project and is research director of the Global Commission on Internet Governance.
+A foremost expert in her field, she contributes to CIGI's internet governance research project and is research director of the Global Commission on Internet Governance.

-Laura is a scholar of Internet architecture and governance and professor in the School of Communication at American University in Washington, DC.
+Laura is a scholar of internet architecture and governance and professor in the School of Communication at American University in Washington, DC.
 She is an affiliated fellow of the Yale Information Society Project at Yale Law School and served as its executive director from 2008 to 2011.
-She is a co-founder and co-series editor of the MIT Press Information Society book series and currently serves as the vice-chair of the Global Internet Governance Academic Network.
+She is a co-founder and co-series editor of the MIT Press Information Society Series and currently serves as the vice-chair of the Global Internet Governance Academic Network.
 She has previously taught at New York University, in the Volgenau School of Engineering at George Mason University, and at Yale Law School.

-Laura resides in Washington, D.C.
+Laura resides in Washington, DC.